ncmarsh/portfolio/README.md

 ## Roadmap

-Now that I have added some personalized touches to the portfolio, I need to add functionality to the contact form.
-I would also like to add more projects to the portfolio page.
-And I would like to explore the idea of a feedback page, where users can offer feedback on what they see, offer advice, or propose new project ideas (either for me to work on or to work on together!)
+Now that I have more projects under my belt, I want to explore adding more interactive objects to my portfolio, like hover effects and image slideshows.
+I want to add functionality to the contact form and I would like to explore the idea of a feedback page, where users can offer feedback on what they see, offer advice, or propose new project ideas (either for me to work on or to work on together!).

 ## Links